Getting Experience through Internships

 - The internship is highly educational and will primarily benefit the Intern

 - Learning objectives are established with the intern before beginning the internship and are revisited regularly to ensure ongoing objectives are being met

 - The intern is supervised throughout the internship and is not the on-site expert for any project or task

 - The intern does not displace a paid employee

 - The employer derives no immediate financial advantage from the Intern (i.e.; no selling)

 - No more the 30% of the Intern's time should be spent on clerical or repetitive tasks

 - The internship is a substantial learning experience, such that a faculty member would approve the internship as worthy of academic credit

-Internships are usually one term in duration, but occasionally longer depending upon the employer or project.
-The length of an internship is flexible, but should be agreed upon by both the student and the employer early in the process.
-Most internships are designed to follow the academic calendar and will involve working on a project which lasts throughout a term, others may be designed to span the summer months when many students are not enrolled in classes.
-An optimal work week is 10-15 hours, but some internships during summer months may be full-time.
+Internships must be no more than one term (or ten weeks) in duration for unpaid positions with for-profit companies.
+The length of paid internships can be one academic term, 6 months, or even up to an academic year, but the duration should be agreed upon by both the student and the employer early in the process.
+Internships should never be indefinite or ongoing.
+Most internships are designed to follow the academic calendar and will involve working on a project that lasts throughout a term, others may be designed to span the summer months when many students are not enrolled in classes.
+An optimal work week is 10-15 hours, but some internships may be full-time over the summer.

 How many credits can be earned for an internship and what is the cost?